openstack/ironic/doc/source/admin/drivers/ilo.rst

 Use element ``ubuntu-signed`` or ``fedora`` to build signed deploy iso and user images from
 `diskimage-builder <https://pypi.python.org/pypi/diskimage-builder>`_.
-Refer :ref:`deploy-ramdisk` for more information on building deploy ramdisk.
+Please refer to :ref:`deploy-ramdisk` for more information on building deploy ramdisk.

 The below command creates files named cloud-image-boot.iso, cloud-image.initrd,